dd-pardal/tty-events/README.md

 });
 ```

-For an highligh tracking example, see [the example highlight tracking script](https://github.com/dd-pardal/tty-events/blob/master/examples/highlight-tacking.js).
+For a highlight tracking example, see [the example highlight tracking script](https://github.com/dd-pardal/tty-events/blob/master/examples/highlight-tacking.js).

 ### Pasting

 `tty-events` supports [bracketed paste mode](https://cirw.in/blog/bracketed-paste).
 This feature allows to distinguish between real keystrokes and pasted text from the clipboard.
-This is useful in applications where ceratin keys trigger some command.
+This is useful in applications where certain keys trigger some command.
 In order to receive paste events, the [`enableBPM()`](docs.md#module_tty-events--Terminal+enableBPM) function must be called first.

 ```js
 term.enableBPM();